mrichar1/jsonapi-vuex/README.md

 - `cleanPatch` - If enabled, patch object is compared to the record in the store, and only unique or modified attributes are kept in the patch. (defaults to false).
 - `cleanPatchProps` - If cleanPatch is enabled, an array of `_jv` properties that should be preserved - `links`, `meta`, and/or `relationships`. (defaults to `[]`).
 - `recurseRelationships` - If `false`, replaces recursive relationships with a normalised resource identifier (i.e `{ _jv: { type: 'x', id: 'y' } }`). (defaults to `false`).
+- `maxStatusID` - Sets the highest status ID that will be used in `status` before rolling round to 1 again. (defaults to `-1` - no limit).

 ## Endpoints